ispc/ispc/docs/ispc_for_gen.rst

 * Compile and link host code:
   ::

-    /usr/bin/c++  -DISPCRT -isystem /home/install/include/ispcrt -fPIE
+    /usr/bin/c++ -DISPCRT -isystem /home/ispc_package/include/ispcrt -fPIE
-    -o /home/ispc/examples/xpu/simple/host_simple
+    -o /home/ispc_package/examples/xpu/simple/host_simple
-    /home/ispc/examples/xpu/simple/simple.cpp -L/usr/local/lib
-    -Wl,-rpath,/home/install/lib /home/install/lib/libispcrt.so.1.13.0
+    /home/ispc_package/examples/xpu/simple/simple.cpp -lispcrt -L/home/ispc_package/lib
+    -Wl,-rpath,/home/ispc_package/lib

-By default examples uses SPIR-V format.
+By default, examples use SPIR-V format.
 You can try them with L0 binary format:
   ::

     cd examples/xpu/build
-    cmake -DISPC_GENX_FORMAT=zebin ../
+    cmake -DISPC_GENX_FORMAT=zebin ../ && make
     export ISPCRT_USE_ZEBIN=y
     cd simple && ./host_simple --gpu

 Language Limitations and Known Issues
 =====================================

-The current release of ``Intel® ISPC for GEN`` is in beta state so you may face some issues.
-However, it is actively developed so we expect to fix remaining issues in the nearest future releases.
+The current release of ``Intel® ISPC for GEN`` is still in Beta stage so you may face some issues.
+However, it is actively developed so we expect to fix the remaining issues in the future releases.
 Below is the list of known limitations:

 * Limited function pointers support
+* Limited stack calls support.
+We recommend inlining functions as much as you can by marking them ``inline``.
 * Double math functions like ``sin``, ``cos``, ``log`` etc. are extremely slow.
-* Integer fast division is not fast yet especially for unisgned types.
+* Integer fast division is not fast yet especially for unsigned types.
+* Float precision is slightly different on CPU and GPU, GPU is more precise.
+  Please consider it when designing your algorithms.
 * ``print`` doesn't work perfectly especially in deep control flow statements.
-  Also ``print`` is not supported with L0 binary format.
+  Also, ``print`` is not supported with L0 binary format.
-* No ``prefetch`` support

 There are several features that we do not plan to implement for GPU: